Playstore Icon

 If you're a freelancer and wondering how to file ITR, you're at the right place.
-We've made a comprehensive guide for freelancers to file ITR.
+We've made a comprehensive guide to filing ITR for freelancer.

 Are you a freelancer?
 Don’t work as a regularly paid 9 to 5 employee?
 But your income exceeds the income tax exemption level?
-If yes, you need to be aware of the process of ITR filing for Freelancers.
+If yes, you need to be aware of the process of filing ITR for freelancer.

-Freelancers are self-employed individuals who work on a range of projects for multiple clients - from the convenience of their own home, park, or café.
+Freelancers are self-employed individuals who work on multiple projects for multiple clients, from the convenience of their own homes.

-Marketing consultants, website designers, consultancies, software designers, social media managers, and content writers - are all some of the professions who qualify as freelanceINR These freelancers earn money by supplying their clients with manual and intellectual services.
+Consultants, website designers, software designers, social media managers, and content writers - are all some of the professionals who qualify as freelancers.
+These freelancers earn money by supplying their clients with manual and intellectual services.

-As a freelancer, submitting your ITR may be a little more difficult because you don't have an HR department to offer you the famous Form 16 and help you through the ITR filing procedure.
+Filing ITR for freelancer may be a little more difficult because you don't have an HR department to offer you the famous Form 16 and help you through the procedure.

 On top of that, having more clients and varying amounts of income and expenses requires more calculations and record-keeping.